 I spend the bulk of my profits on travel, I don’t make a fortune, I use the tax system to offset my trips.
 If I didn’t travel I would give a good chunk of that money to the government.
 As far as I’m concerned my travels are a no-brainer.

 Getting to a National Park to Find Wildlife Subjects

-Further Reading: What’s it like to Travel Solo?
-(Isn’t it Lonely to Travel Alone?)
+If traveling alone seems daunting read this: What’s It Like to Travel Solo?
+(Isn’t It Lonely to Travel Alone?)

 Find Wildlife Subjects on a Cheap Wildlife Safari

 I’ll start with Africa because that’s what we think of first.

 If you want to go on a cheap African safari you must head for South Africa.
 Not only have they got some of the best national parks in Africa, but they also have the infrastructure to go with it.

 Anyone visiting a South African park, for the first time, will be struck by how well organized and maintained they are.
 They are first-rate, with all the facilities you need to have a very pleasant stay.

 They make their parks easy to visit and affordable.
 If you rent a small car (very cheap) and be prepared to camp, you can go on safari for a fraction of the price of other African Nations.

 If you are planning a lengthy stay, tourists can purchase a ‘Wild Card’, valid for a year, which permits entry to any of the 80+ parks, for any length of time.
 If you plan to stay more than two weeks, it’s a no brainer.